sondregronas/YNAB-Shared-Categories/README.md

 Now everytime you run the script it will check for new transactions and send them to every shared account.<br>

 ###### Automate the script
-We can use crontab to automatically run the script
+We can use crontab to automatically run the script <br>
-9. Run ```sudo crontab -e``` and select nano - if this option comes up<br>
+- Run ```sudo crontab -e``` and select nano - if this option comes up<br>
-10. Add the following line to the end of the document:
+- Add the following line to the end of the document:
 ```*/10 * * * * cd /home/pi/python_scripts/YNAB-Shared-Categories/ && python /home/pi/python_scripts/YNAB-Shared-Categories/YNAB_Shared_Categories.py```<br>
-11. The */10 tells it to run every 10 minutes, you can change this if you want.<br>
+- The */10 tells it to run every 10 minutes, you can change this if you want.<br>
-12. Exit with 'Ctrl+X' and hit 'Y' and then 'Enter' to confirm<br>
+- Exit with 'Ctrl+X' and hit 'Y' and then 'Enter' to confirm<br>

 ###### Update the git
 To update the git simply go to the directory ```cd python_scripts/YNAB-Shared-Categories/``` and run: ```sudo git reset --hard master```